RedisGrafana/RedisGrafana/docs/quickstart.md

 ## Architecture

-The Redis plugins for the Grafana ecosystem build on top of the Redis Data Source.
+The Redis plugins for Grafana consists of Redis Data Source, Redis Application and Redis Explorer.

 ![Architecture](/images/redis-plugins.png)